VRHIKKY/VketCloudSDK_Documents/docs/WorldEditingTips/BuildOptions.en.md

 | Label | Initial Value | Function |
 | ---- | ---- | ---- |
 | Convert the particle's texture for smartphone use | false | Optimizes particles for smartphone use by compressing files. |

-## Custom Path for Build

-!!! note caution
-    These settings are planned to be deleted on future updates.
-Please do not edit.